gubasas/MRRC_Framework/README.md

-make ca-drive   # CA with active drive only (no expansion) make markov     # Markov toy (entropy, dS/dt, costs) make life       # MRRC Life animation (mp4 or fallback png)
+make ca-drive   # CA with active drive only (no expansion) make markov     # Markov toy (entropy, dS/dt, costs) make life       # MRRC Life animation (mp4 or fallback png) make genesis    # MRRC-Genesis (yield + dissipation emergent locking) make mrrc-doc   # Build What_is_MRRC.tex to PDF (if pdflatex present)
 ```

 Note on simulations: The CA is a visualization aid.
 It separates “maintenance” vs “chargeable change” costs and lets you toggle weak-field coupling, drive, and expansion.
 It is not a physical simulation of MRRC dynamics; parameters (e.g., weak-field flips) are visually exaggerated to make effects apparent.
+Genesis adds an energy budget, yield threshold, dissipation tax, and hierarchy aging; Life shows hierarchical locking/growth with leaders; Markov focuses on entropy trajectories.
+All are illustrative lenses on MRRC principles, not predictive physics engines.

 CI artifacts:
 - On push to `main`, GitHub Actions uploads `mrrc_alpha_variation_report.txt` and `mrrc_alpha_variation_analysis.png` to the workflow run artifacts.